 Some important notes that deserve attention.

-A chosen trade management method must always be in sync with the trading psychology.
-Just like anything else, it is vital to have harmony between one’s own strategy, risk management, money management and psychology.
+A chosen trade management method must always be in sync with trading psychology.
+Just like anything else, it is vital to have harmony between one’s own strategy, risk management, money management, and psychology.

 ADVANTAGES VS DISADVANTAGES

 Both the trail stop and the take profit levels have certain advantages and disadvantages.

 Trail stop pros:

 a) A trail stop would allow the market to decide how far it wants or does not want to go instead of the Forex thinking for the market.
 The Forex trader thereby “rides the tide” and “goes with the flow”.